-The security light had come on sun-bright as he approached his door illuminating all the way down the long gravel drive to the street.
-He looked around carefully before retrieving the heavy old key from under the thorn shrub.
+Wednesday night, 11 p.m.
+The security light had come on sun-bright as Benson approached his door illuminating all the way down the long gravel drive to the street.
+He looked around carefully before retrieving the heavy old key from under the thorny shrub.
 It looked like something you’d lock a castle with.
 Thrusting it in the door he turned it.
 The old mortice lock gave a complaining clank and the great oaken door creaked open.

 Now he crept downstairs fearful of waking his parents who were sleeping off their night’s excesses of alcohol in the next room.

 In his stockinged feet he walked up to Benson’s door and squirted WD40 into the lock then, careful not to use too much, he oiled the hinges.
 If he was caught now he could claim he was just doing the old boy a favour.

 Benson would be out when he raided but Jar Head was afraid the noisy old door could alert Peter, Benson’s huge college football playing Grandson in the adjoining house.
 Jarhead would hate to mix it with him.

 Jarhead watched the old man crunch his way slowly down the gravel and turn up the road to his club.
 Right, he thought, his diamond-sharp blue eyes narrowing.
 Half an hour until it’s fully dark then in I go.
 He touched the knife at his belt for reassurance.